 Wooler got talking to the group, who asked if he could organise any gigs for them.
 At the time The Beatles were despondent after their first trip to Hamburg ended badly, following George Harrison’s deportation and the arrest of Paul McCartney and Pete Best.

 Wooler contacted promoter Brian Kelly, at whose Beekay nights he occasionally compèred.
 Kelly was reluctant to book The Beatles, as they had let him down without warning the previous May in order to go on tour with Johnny Gentle.
 Eventually, however, he agreed to pay the group £6 for a show at Litherland Town Hall.
-They were on a bill with The Del Renas, The Searchers and The Deltones.
+They were on a bill with The Searchers, The Delrenas, and The Deltones.

 As they were a late booking there was limited advertising for The Beatles’ appearance.
 Kelly announced them at his other shows at Lathom Hall, Seaforth and Alexandra Hall, and amended an existing poster with the words “Direct From Hamburg, The Beatles!”